-Second Chance Act: Improving Substance Use Disorder Treatment and Recovery Outcomes for Adults in Reentry Program
+Second Chance Act Improving Substance Use Disorder Treatment and Recovery Outcomes for Adults in Reentry

-• Who May Apply?

-- State, city or township, county, and Native American tribal governments (federally recognized) - Nonprofits having a 501(c)(3) status with the IRS (other than institutions of higher education) - Nonprofits that do not have a 501(c)(3) status with the IRS (other than institutions of higher education)
+- Who May Apply? - State, city or township, county governments - Native American tribal governments (federally recognized) - Nonprofits that are not institutions of higher education businesses

-• Why Apply?

 Receive funding to establish, expand, or improve treatment and recovery support services for people with substance use disorders (SUDs) or co-occurring substance use and mental health disorders (COD) during their incarceration and upon reentry into their communities.